TanLayHow/ETIassignment1/README.md

 **<br>Action 2: Create account<br/>**
 A passenger is able to create account through the main menu.
 Then he will select the 'Passenger' role and input his information.<br/>
 **<br>Action 3: Update account details<br/>**
 A passenger is able to update account details by first logging in.
-Then he will select the Update account option and input his new information.<br/>
+Then he will select the update account option and input his new information.<br/>
 **<br>Action 4: Book a ride<br/>**
 A passenger is able to book a ride after logging in.
 Then choose the book a ride option.
 There, he needs to input the postal codes to and fro, and the system will check for an available driver.<br/>
 **<br>Action 5: View bookings<br/>**